Contrast-Security-OSS/joogle/README.md

 joogle
 ========

-Joogle is an static analysis program used primarily to find deserialization attack gadgets.
+Joogle is a static analysis program used primarily to find deserialization attack gadgets.

 ## Why did you make this?